ulkeba/sig_cross-tenant-version-import/README.md

 ## Add App Registration in Tenant 1 ("Corporate Tenant")
 ![Create App Registration in AAD via Azure Portal.](./img/app-reg_create.png "Create App Registration in AAD via Azure Portal.")

-(Replace https://www.microsoft.com with another URI of your prference.
-But then make sure also to change the URL in the later step accordingly.)
+(If you want to replace https://www.microsoft.com with another URI of your prference, make make sure to also change the URL in the later step accordingly.)

 ## Get app id and set as variable
 ![Get App Registration id from Azure Portal.](./img/app-reg_copy-id.png "Get App Registration id from Azure Portal.")